 Applicants who proceed beyond a first interview will be required to complete a research-and-writing assignment.

 In order to ensure your application is received, please make certain it is sent to the correct e-mail address.
 You can expect to receive an automatic response that acknowledges the submission of application materials.
 Please indicate where you learned of this opportunity.

 The ACLU is an equal opportunity employer.
 We value a diverse workforce and an inclusive culture.
-The ACLU encourages applications from all qualified individuals without regard to race, color, religion, gender, gender identity or expression, sexual orientation, age, national origin, marital status, citizenship, disability, veteran status, and record of arrest or conviction.
+The ACLU encourages applications from all qualified individuals without regard to race, color, religion, gender, gender identity or expression, sexual orientation, age, national origin, marital status, citizenship, disability, and veteran status, record of arrest, or conviction.